All Episodes

 These brave soldiers had the hardest and the most dangerous job in the world that day, and they met the challenge.

-But unfortunately, we've learned that again the price of freedom is not free.
+But unfortunately, we've learned that again, the price of freedom is not free.

-And sad to say, our commander in chief, Joe Biden, has not met the challenge.
+And sad to say, our commander-in-chief, Joe Biden, has not met the challenge.

 How can they be trusted to make the correct decisions for us?

-And you ask a very important question, you know, and I was kidding around about it.
+You know, and I was kidding around about it.

-I say it's interesting.
+I say, it's interesting.

 There are many young people, for whatever reason, they seek out my counsel, my advice.